 Strawberry Rhubarb Crumble Bars

-My Strawberry Rhubarb Crumble Bars have a wonderful crumble topping with a beautiful vibrant red fruit filling.
-Perfect to enjoy during summer when both fruits are in season.
+My strawberry rhubarb crumble bars have a wonderful crumble topping with a beautiful vibrant red fruit filling.
+Perfect for picnic season, to enjoy during the glorious summer months when both strawberries and rhubarb are in season.

 Summertime comfort food